 COTT offers a national HIV/AIDS, and/or hepatitis C, peer advocacy and support program for individuals and families in the hemophilia/ bleeding disorders community.
 The hemophilia community was devastated by the twin blood-borne epidemics of HIV/AIDS and hepatitis C during the late 1970s, and 1980s.
 Over 90 percent of the severe hemophilia community was infected with HIV/AIDS through tainted blood products.

-In October of 2013 our President Corey Dubin and World renowned DR Don Francis co-authored and article in the prestigious Transfusion magazine on the tainted blood AIDS epidemic
+In October of 2013 our President Corey Dubin and World renowned Dr. Don Francis co-authored an article in the prestigious Transfusion Magazine on the tainted blood AIDS epidemic.

 Rachel Warner Scholarship Fund:

 The Rachel Warner Scholarship Fund is designed to annually provide three one thousand dollar awards for higher education for young people in our community.
 The Rachel Warner Scholarship program is not available at the moment.
 We apologize for any inconvenience this may create, and look forward to re-instating the program as soon as possible.

 The Murphy Fund provides a one time, five hundred dollar, awards to families in need.
 This program has been very successful in providing a limited safety net for families addressing HIV/AIDS in the hemophilia community.

 As a national grassroots advocacy organization our work is dependent on donations from individuals and organizations who share our goals and vision for the future of the Hemophilia community.
 Donations can be mailed to: